tsgates/arch-wiki-markdown/wiki/SFTP.md

 have this running, SFTP is running too because the default configuration file enables it.
 Follow the instructions below for older configs.

-1. Open /etc/ssh/sshd_config with your favorite editor and add this
+1. Open /etc/ssh/sshd_config with your favorite editor and add this line if it does not already exist:
-line:

     Subsystem sftp /usr/lib/ssh/sftp-server